 - Apart from complying with these individual requirements, financial institutions and DNFBPs are also required to take all reasonable measures to ensure that proper safeguards exist to prevent a contravention of the requirements and to mitigate ML/TF risks.

 - They should also ensure that their branches and subsidiary undertakings that carry on the same business overseas have procedures in place to ensure compliance with similar requirements (to the extent permitted by the law of the overseas jurisdiction).

 - Breach of the requirements will usually lead to disciplinary action by the relevant regulator or professional body, except where financial institutions (or their management or employees) knowingly contravene the requirements or contravene the requirements with an intent to defraud, which will constitute a criminal offence.

 Australia’s AML/CTF legislation applies to corporations that provide ‘designated services’ with a geographical link to Australia.
-Designated services include activities that pose a risk for ML/TF and that are common to the financial services, bullion, gambling and digital currency exchange sectors.
+Designated services include a wide range of activities engaged in by entities in the financial services, bullion, gambling and digital currency exchange sectors.
 Detailed AML/CTF obligations apply, including (among other things):

-- maintaining a compliant AML/CTF programme that identifies and mitigates ML/TF risks and addresses aspects such as risk assessment, CDD, ongoing CDD, transaction monitoring, governance and oversight; and
+- adopting and maintaining a compliant AML/CTF programme that identifies, mitigates and manages ML/TF risks and addresses aspects such as risk assessment, CDD, ongoing CDD, transaction monitoring, governance and oversight; and

 - complying with other requirements such as those relating to reporting, record-keeping and specific areas, including remittance and correspondent banking.